What is the link between collagen and sleep?

 • Zague V. A new perspective on the effects of collagen hydrolysate intake on skin properties.
 Arch Dermatol Res.
 2008;300(9):479-483.

-• Proksch E, et al. The oral intake of specific bioactive collagen peptides reduces skin wrinkles and increases dermal matrix synthesis.
+• Proksch E, et al. Oral intake of specific bioactive collagen peptides reduces skin wrinkles and increases dermal matrix synthesis.
 Skin Pharmacol Physiol.
 2014;27(3):113-119.

-• Inoue N, Sugihara F, Wang X. The ingestion of bioactive collagen hydrolysates improves hydration and elasticity of facial skin and reduces signs of facial aging in a randomized double-blind placebo-controlled clinical study.
+• Inoue N, Sugihara F, Wang X. The ingestion of bioactive collagen hydrolysates improves facial skin hydration and elasticity and reduces signs of facial aging in a randomized, double-blind, placebo-controlled clinical study.
 J Sci Food Agric.
 2016;96(12):4077-4081.